 The top line has to do with spirit, religion, the end or 'beyond' things.

 The fifth line with organizing, leading, ideals, giving structure to things.

 The fourth line with decisions, finding the road, choices.

 I did not make this up by myself, there are many clues that hexagrams are built up this way.
 Most are ideas from later ages, but in the YiJing itself there are many lines with parts of the body, and they are very often used as symbols for certain behavior.

 So the answer can tell you about relations and emotions (2 and 3), or reality, decisions and spirit (1, 4 and 6), and it is not a question of which one is the most important.
 It is a combination.
 If you go to the Northpole, you need warm clothes and a ship and a lot more.
 If you go to a warm sunny beach, you need lemonade and maybe money and a train ticket, but no warm clothes.
 Every situation asks for a different set of attributes.
 Choosing just one of those and not the rest can even be dangerous.

 When the top line is yang, one can take a look at hex.23, a hexagram with only the top line yang: leaving or losing outer things, receptive, only the spirit is active.
 All the other lines or options are receptive.
 I chose the yang lines for examples, because yang is by its nature more visible than yin.

-Line 5 is yang: hex.8: the ability to lead and organize is active, the other abilities are receptive.
+If line 5 is yang: see hex.8, the ability to lead and organize is active, the other abilities are receptive.